 This park was created on the site of Pickering’s A1 Cash Store, demolished by Shoalhaven Council in 1979.
 Pickering’s was a two-storey masonry building with large verandah, built by Samuel Pickering, son of the Wesleyan minister.

-The granite obelisk was dedicated in 1923 and is inscribed with an honour roll of those from the Milton district who served during WW1 and WW2, including nurse Sister Kitty Porter awarded a Red Cross Medal in 1919, Cecil Baxter the Distinguished Conduct Medal (WW1), and Military Medals to William Booth, Walter Bishop, Thomas Duffy, William ‘Jack’ Jones and Edward King.
+The war memorial granite obelisk on the corner of the park was dedicated in 1923 and is inscribed with an honour roll of those from the Milton district who served during WW1 and WW2, including nurse Sister Kitty Porter awarded a Red Cross Medal in 1919, Cecil Baxter the Distinguished Conduct Medal (WW1), and Military Medals to William Booth, Walter Bishop, Thomas Duffy, William ‘Jack’ Jones and Edward King.

 A8.
 64 Princes Highway – Milton Courthouse

 As Milton grew, the local court was moved here from Ulladulla in 1877, including fixtures and fittings from that building, despite the protests of Ulladulla residents who had donated them.
 The 1870s building with a police station at the rear was designed by Colonial Architect James Barnett but soon became too small for the court business of a growing town, so a new courthouse was designed by Walter Vernon.
 While the government initially considered the cost for this Federation-style courthouse to be too high, this handsome building was finally constructed in the mid-1890s after the original courthouse roof fell in.